 Native Apps

-Native apps are developed specifically for a particular operating system, such as Android, using languages like Kotlin or Java.
+Native apps are designed specifically for a particular operating system, such as Android, to work efficiently on that platform.
 These apps offer high performance and better user experience because they are optimised for the platform.
 Native apps have direct access to device features like GPS, camera, and sensors, which makes them more efficient.
 They require installation from app stores and work offline in many cases.

 Hybrid Apps

 Hybrid apps combine elements of both native and web applications.
 They are built using web technologies like HTML, CSS, and JavaScript but run inside a native container.
-This allows them to be deployed across multiple platforms with a single codebase, reducing development costs and time.
-Hybrid apps face frequent performance issues compared to native apps due to their reliance on web views.
+This allows them to run across multiple platforms using a shared structure.
+Hybrid apps may not perform as smoothly as apps designed specifically for one platform.
 Hybrid apps are best suited for applications that do not require extensive device integrations.

 Web Apps